Easy Halloween Dirt Cup Recipes for Digging Your Own Grave

 If you’re looking for a devilishly rich version of the dirt cup, you’ve landed in the right place.
 Once you bake up a batch of fudge cake mix into cupcakes, the fun begins.
 You’ll poke generous holes in the tops, the better to soak up the rich fudge sauce, rather than the Jello in a typical poke cake.
 Cover the cupcakes with fluffy instant pudding topping, drizzle with more fudge sauce, and open wide for a monstrously big bite.

 Skip the usual serving vessels and create your own sugar cookie cups in mini muffin pans.
-You’ll fill the hand-held treats with chocolate ganache (melted chocolate chips and whipping cream), crushed cookies, and a modest half-candy worm each.
+You’ll fill the hand-held treats with chocolate ganache (melted chocolate chips combined with whipping cream), crushed cookies, and a modest half-candy worm each.

-What, the gouls in the house can't decide between Oreo dirt cups and brownies?
+What, the ghouls in the house can't decide between Oreo dirt cups and brownies?
 With this easy recipe you can have both.

 If all but assembling individual portions appeals when it comes to dirt cups, make a big-batch dirt cake instead.
 This one’s a bit like a trifle, with cream cheese-instant vanilla pudding and crushed Oreos layered in a big bowl.
 Plan on 30 minutes to assemble and 2 1/2 hours total time with chilling, and you’ve got this.